jrdegbe/thamesthrive-api/docs/integration/js/index.md

 # Javascript integrations

-Tracardi provides a JavaScript snippet that allows seamless integration of any webpage with Tracardi for tracking and personalization purposes.
+ThamesThrive provides a JavaScript snippet that allows seamless integration of any webpage with ThamesThrive for tracking and personalization purposes.
 Follow the steps below to connect and configure the JavaScript snippet on your web page.

 ## Step 1: Connecting the JavaScript Snippet

-To use the Tracardi JavaScript snippet, you need to paste it in the header of your web page.
+To use the ThamesThrive JavaScript snippet, you need to paste it in the header of your web page.
 Here's an example of the snippet:

 ```html linenums="1"